OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 0xb6e0f124 in ?? ()
 ```

 You have successfully attached to the process!
 The only problem is that you're already too late to debug the JNI function `StringFromJNI`; it only runs once, at startup.
 You can solve this problem by activating the "Wait for Debugger" option.
-Go to "Developer Options" -> "Select debug app" and pick HelloWorldJNI, then activate the "Wait for debugger" switch.
+Go to **Developer Options** -> **Select debug app** and pick HelloWorldJNI, then activate the **Wait for debugger** switch.
 Then terminate and re-launch the app.
 It should be suspended automatically.

 Our objective is to set a breakpoint at the first instruction of the native function `Java_sg_vantagepoint_helloworldjni_MainActivity_stringFromJNI` before resuming the app.
 Unfortunately, this isn't possible at this point in the execution because `libnative-lib.so` isn't yet mapped into process memory—it is loaded dynamically during run time.
 To get this working, you'll first use JDB to gently change the process into the desired state.